 - 1. Eligibility, Pre-enrollment, and Procedures: - a.
-Enrolled students with good academic standing, who have earned 30 credits or more, and have a cumulative GPA of 2.5 or higher, may apply for credits earned as part of a study-abroad course at other collegiate-level institutions. - b.
+Enrolled students with good academic standing, who have earned 30 credits or more, may apply for credits earned as part of a study-abroad course at other collegiate-level institutions. - b.
 A maximum of 30 credits may be transferred from other institutions. - c.
 The credits submitted for transfer will be evaluated based on the below guidelines: - I. Study abroad programs must be evaluated by the chair of the department housing the course, before enrolling at the institution abroad - II.
 Students are responsible for obtaining two copies of the pre- approval form and collecting signatures.
 One copy should remain with the registrar's office, and one with the student - III.
 Students must also provide the department chair with the course description when filling out the pre-approval form - IV.
 When not directly equivalent but approved, the course can be counted as an elective - d.
 When not directly equivalent but approved the course can be counted as an elective - e.
 If the student hasn't declared his/her major, the credit transfer will be evaluated by their advisor according to the items (i) through (iv), listed above - f.
 Students on academic or disciplinary probation will only be eligible for study-abroad program credit transfer if approved by the Dean of Students - g.
 If the study abroad program is during the Fall or Spring semester, the student is also required to obtain a Leave of Absence form and submit to the registrar's office - h.
-During the study abroad program, students must inform the registrar's office of any changes such as course extension or withdrawal
+During the study abroad program, students must inform the registrar's office of any changes such as course extension or withdrawal - i.

-- i.
 Upon completion of the external course, students must submit the approved credit transfer form along with an original copy of their transcript received abroad, to the registrar's office, after obtaining all relevant signatures - j.
 If a student wishes to extend their summer/winter program, they must immediately contact the department chair and registrar's office.
-Similarly, in case of withdrawal from a study-abroad program, the student must immediately contact and notify the department chair or advisor, as well as the registrar's office a.
-An official transcript from the abroad institution must be submitted when submitting the Credit Transfer Approval form b.
-Grade
+Similarly, in case of withdrawal from a study-abroad program, the student must immediately contact and notify the department chair or advisor, as well as the registrar's office